boris27/sliderAngular/README.md

 ## Description

-Simply slider made on Angular as se completely separate component, ready to insert everywhere on the code
+Simply slider made on Angular as the completely separate component, ready to insert everywhere on the code

 ## Install